her01n/guile-web-driver/readme.md

   If the argument is not specified, closes the implicitly open web driver session.
   Does nothing if the argument is not specified and the session was not yet imlicitly started.

+- **call-with-web-driver proc**
+  Start a web driver session, and call *proc* with the resulting session object.
+  This new session would be used as default for procedures taking optional session argument.
+  Closes the session after the proc returns or throws an exception.

 ### Navigation

 - **navigate-to [driver] url**